 Winds may cause some roofing material, and door and window damage to occur.
 Expect considerable damage to vegetation, mobile homes, etc. Flooding may damage piers and small crafts located in unprotected moorings and their moorings may break.

 Category 3 - Winds: 111-130 mph (major)

-At this speed, wind will cause some structural damage to small residences and utility buildings, with a minor amount of curtainwall failures.
+At this speed, winds will cause some structural damage to small residences and utility buildings, with a minor amount of curtainwall failures.
 Mobile homes can be destroyed.
-Flooding near the coast can destroy smaller structures and that can cause larger structures to become damaged by floating debris.
+Flooding near the coast can destroy smaller structures which can cause larger structures to become damaged by floating debris.
 The terrain may be flooded well inland.